Çılgın Bediş

 Çılgın Bediş (English, Crazy Bediş) is a Turkish youth television series that first displayed in TV in 1996.
 The first part was published on Monday, July 8.
-From 1999 until 1996, Kanal D aired the series.
+From 1996 until 1999, Kanal D aired the series.
 In 2000 it shifted to a different channel, passed to the Show TV.
 The series ended in 2001.
 Yonca Evcimik has the leading role.